chill389cc/chill389cc/README.md

 -->

 <!--<a href="https://wakatime.com/@chill389cc" target="_blank"><img title="These stats are for the last 2 weeks" align="right" src="https://github-readme-stats.vercel.app/api/wakatime?username=chill389cc&theme=tokyonight&layout=compact&hide=JSON,YAML"/></a>-->
-<span title="I work with Node.js, TypeScript, SQL, Terraform (for AWS), and Postman on a daily basis here.">Software Developer. <!--Earned a perfect score on the CodeSignal General Coding Framework test (see [here](https://app.codesignal.com/evaluation-result/3FBkwR8BLBEPsWE5w?accessToken=2PN6t67NPfieQCxkH-dW4oWjkGfopG3Lgi7SMxr5n8)).--></span>
+<span title="I work with Node.js, TypeScript, SQL, Terraform (for AWS), and Postman on a daily basis here.">Software Engineer @ Lucid <!--Earned a perfect score on the CodeSignal General Coding Framework test (see [here](https://app.codesignal.com/evaluation-result/3FBkwR8BLBEPsWE5w?accessToken=2PN6t67NPfieQCxkH-dW4oWjkGfopG3Lgi7SMxr5n8)).--></span>

 <!--#### Where You Can Find Me-->
 <a href="https://www.linkedin.com/in/calebahill/"                             title="Feel free to connect with me!"                       >`LinkedIn`</a>
 <a href="https://www.credly.com/users/calebhill"                              title="Credentials that I've earned, shown on Credly"       >`Creds`</a>
-<a href="https://wakatime.com/@chill389cc"                                    title="This great app tracks my coding time and languages." >`WakaTime`</a>
+<a href="https://wakatime.com/@chill389cc"                                    title="I used to use this app to track my coding time and languages." >`WakaTime`</a>
 <a href="#?my_discord_username=chill389cc"                                    title="add me: chill389cc"                                  >`Discord`</a>
 <a href="https://stackoverflow.com/users/6901706/chill389cc?tab=topactivity"  title="Solving problems is a favorite pasttime."            >`StackOverflow`</a>
 <a href="https://www.cemetech.net/forum/profile.php?mode=viewprofile&u=11934" title="Come see my first coding site!"                      >`Cemetech`</a>